Bundesarchiv unchecked after a 100 years

 28 June 1919, the fifth anniversary of the Austrian archduke's violent death in Sarajevo, the second half of the afternoon in Versailles, France.
-It is rightfully known to many, in which contemporaries cannot be distinguished from later generations, that Germany's summoned delegation of two men was guided to enter the Hall of Mirrors in order to sign the Treaty and "League of Versailles".
-Hereby, the three-time prolonged 1918 armistice was terminated.
+It is rightfully known to many, in which contemporaries cannot be distinguished from later generations, that Germany's summoned delegation consisting of two men was guided to enter the Hall of Mirrors in order to sign the Treaty and "League of Versailles".
+Once the 33 (28 plus five British colonies) signatures were put to paper, the three-time prolonged 1918 armistice was terminated.
 Off the German duo went through the same side door.
-Both had been only days in their new functions of Foreign Secretary respectively Minister of Transport.
+Both were called into their new functions of Foreign Secretary respectively Minister of Transport just days ago.
 Hermann Müller followed Count Brockdorff Rantzau who joined the first chancellor of the German republic in resignment following their reading of the dictated concept treaty: "Die Deutsche Friedensdelegation hat ... erkennen müssen, dass in entscheidenden Punkten die vereinbarte Basis des Rechtsfriedens verlassen ist."
 (Ulrich Herrmann).

-A German case of state representation is being focussed on in the following.
+Symptomatic is a German case of state representation on which this blogpost centres on.
 Check the Federal Archive pages unter the title Dekolonisierung.
 Sabine Herrmann counts for the following statements under a copy of Reichspräsident Friedrich Ebert's letter to Reichsminister Bell (21 June 1919, the day when the officers of Germany's disarmed and interned navy in British waters decided to scuttle their 71 vessels in order to prevent a more sure than likely confiscation by David Lloyd George's government and delegation in Paris):

 1. Bell's appointment as a Colonial Secretary on 21 June

 Based on diligent research over decades in several countries, our argument is that President Ebert did not.
-Even in mainstream history books (school included), it reads that the Foreign Secretary and Minister of Transport signed the dictated treaty for 🇩🇪.(1)
+Even in mainstream history books (school included), it reads that the dictated treaty was signed by Germany's Foreign Secretary and Minister of Transport.(1)

-It seems that roughly a hundred years ago, the Germans conducted and recorded their policies with much more accuracy than their present successors.
-We would be happy to assist Ms Hermann from abroad and within.
+It seems that roughly a hundred years ago, the Germans conducted and recorded their policies with much more accuracy than the appropriate history is being mastered by the federal government's personnel in charge.
+We would be happy to assist Ms Hermann with a the necessary amendments, a hot contribution to the postcolonial debate at that.

 1. Regarding the entire period of the Paris Conference, Britain's role as a key player is expressed in passive meanings time and again.
 From the first hour of the conference, this country's delegations put the order upside down in much more than one respect (outlined in "Hundert Jahre Urkatastrophe.
 Der Kolonialvertrag 1919").
 Apart from Lloyd George's delegation, the British Imperial Delegation played by far the most active role during the international winter of 1919.
 After some initial protests, the other delegates resigned and quickly followed the British lead in its relentless power politics.